Curriculum Information Guide

 Total Required Credits: 120-121

-1. One Writing Intensive course in any of the above courses is required for graduation.
+1. One Writing Intensive course and one Applied Learning course in any of the above courses is required for graduation.

-2. Technical Electives may be chosen from selected courses in the departments of Anthropology (ANT), Biology (BIO), Business (BUS), Chemistry (CHM), Computer Systems (BCS), Industrial Technology (IND), Mathematics (MTH), Medical Laboratory Technology (MLT), Physics (PHY), and Psychology (PSY).
+3. Technical Electives may be chosen from selected courses in the departments of Anthropology (ANT), Biology (BIO), Business (BUS), Chemistry (CHM), Computer Systems (BCS), Horticulture (HOR), Industrial Technology (IND), Mathematics (MTH), Medical Laboratory Science (MLS), Physics (PHY), and Psychology (PSY).
 Courses which satisfy technical elective requirements are listed in the Bioscience Student Advisement Sheet.

 Admission to Farmingdale State College - State University of New York is based on the qualifications of the applicant without regard to age, sex, marital or military status, race, color, creed, religion, national origin, disability or sexual orientation.